Funds

 Monthly Budget Less than $2000

-Mexico continues to attract U.S. citizens who want a lower cost of living, excellent food, warm weather, and close proximity to home.
+Mexico keeps drawing U.S. citizens who want a lower cost of living, great food, warm weather, and a short trip back home.

-The Temporary Resident Visa is often approved faster than most European countries’ visas and can transition to permanent residency after several years of continuous stay.
+The Temporary Resident Visa usually clears faster than visas in most European countries, and it can convert to permanent residency after several years of continuous stay.

-It’s a flexible residency visa for retirees, remote professionals, or entrepreneurs seeking long-term legal residency in a welcoming foreign country.
+It works well for retirees, remote professionals, or entrepreneurs who want long-term legal residency somewhere welcoming.

-Mexico’s public healthcare and affordable healthcare systems make it easy to access quality medical care, and many doctors in larger cities speak English.
+Between the public system and affordable private care, quality medical treatment is easy to reach, and plenty of doctors in the larger cities speak English.

-While safety varies by region, popular destinations like Mérida, Querétaro, Lake Chapala, Puebla, and parts of Mexico City are known for strong communities, modern infrastructure, and a relaxed quality of life that appeals to Americans looking to live abroad comfortably.
+Safety does vary by region, but places like Mérida, Querétaro, Lake Chapala, Puebla, and parts of Mexico City are known for strong communities, modern infrastructure, and a relaxed pace that suits Americans living abroad.

 Flag of Costa Rica